COMMON.CLOSE

 Sound Test

 Gently tap or strike the silver object in a controlled manner.
 Listen to the sound produced by the silver item upon impact.
-Sterling silver jewelry strong sound, and no elasticity, the lower the color, the lower the sound.
+The lower the color, the lower the sound.
 If it is copper, the sound is high and sharp; if it is lead or tin, the sound is dull and short.

 Odor Test